Home > Business > Logistics purchasing > Request For..., a new supplier selection practice

 RFI = Request For Information

 At the very beginning of the process, only the criteria relating to the supplier as a company will be taken into account.
 Does it have a CSR policy?
 Does its size allow it to absorb your order volume without risk?
 Does its logistics enable it to deliver on time?
 There's no point in approaching a potential supplier whose offer is likely to be rejected, when the bids are opened, on the basis of criteria that could have ruled it out from the start of the selection process.
 Demand certain administrative documents, such as tax and social security certificates, at the RFI stage.
-And not when the final bid is submitted!
+And not when you submit your final offer!
 In this way, the RFI phase saves both buyer and seller precious time.

 RFP = Request For Proposal